wguesdon/Portfolio/README.md

 # Data Science portfolio
-A collection of personal data science and computational biology and projects.
+A collection of personal data science and computational biology projects.

 ## About me